palestar/darkspace/README.md

 # Darkspace
-A Tactical starship combat MMO
+* A Tactical starship combat MMO
+* Visit http://www.darkspace.net for more information about the game.

 # Requirements:
 * Windows 7/8/10